Student Testing Accommodations

 Accommodated exams should also be scheduled around student other academic pursuits.
 Accommodated exam times and dates may need to be adjusted to prevent students from missing class or components of other courses.

 The first steps for a student to receive their exam accommodations are to review their syllabus and have a conversation with their instructor.
 Each instructor handles accommodations and assessments differently so having this conversation is important.
 Some instructors will opt for online exams/quizzes that will be utilizing online proctors while others may choose for a traditional paper/pencil version to be proctored in person.
 Students may also find that their course is more project based rather than having exams.

 If in person exams are needed, the DRC Testing Center will be open to assist in the event that instructors are unable to facilitate a student's accommodated exam.
-Please check our website for updates regarding the usage of the DRC Testing Center for Fall 2020.
+Please check our website for updates regarding the usage of the DRC Testing Center for Spring 2021.
 Students and instructors will also receive this information via email once it is made available.

 Phone: (765) 496-6168

 Stewart Center, Room G59